 Of course, this being a Rohmer film, nothing ever really occurs as a matter of chance but you get the picture.
 The two young women couldn't be more different from the outset, Mirabelle, though conventionally attractive, is sullen and brooding, Reinette has a permanent beatific smile on her face and could be described as plain by comparison.

 Mirabelle is curious to know more about Reinette as the girls hit it off and discovers that she lives alone in the deserted farmhouse set within a large rambling and overgrown garden where she has repaired her bike.
 Reinette reveals that she is an aspiring artist, showing Mirabelle her paintings, and finds the solitude of the countryside useful in her work.

-It is clear that Reinette is happy where she is and with this she is keen to introduce Mirabelle -who, although young, exhibits a degree of urban cynicism and ennui and a desire to show off her education (she is studying ethnography) to the uneducated autodidact Reinette - to the "Blue Hour", a moment in the early morning in the countryside where everything is still and there is no sound - a moment which to Reinette is something that cannot be expressed with mere words, like her paintings.
+It is clear that Reinette is happy where she is and with this she is keen to introduce Mirabelle - who, although young, exhibits a degree of urban cynicism and ennui and a desire to show off her education (she is studying ethnography) to the uneducated autodidact Reinette - to the "Blue Hour" - a moment in the early morning in the countryside where everything is still and there is no sound - a moment which for Reinette is something that cannot be expressed with mere words, like her paintings.